 Blessed are those who hunger and thirst for righteousness, For they will be satisfied.
 (Matthew 5:6)

 Have you ever been on a water-only fast?
-I have a couple of times in my life and I noticed after a few days that my body would settle for eating things that I normally did not like.
+I have a couple of times in my life, and I noticed that my body would settle for eating things that I normally did not like after a few fasting days.
 For example, onions are just not one of my favorites (oddly chilies and peppers are!); however, I found my body craving even those during the water fast.
-Then, I made the regrettable mistake of eating a spicy hot pickled sausage upon coming off of a water fast, because it just looked so good to my eyes and my body said, yes and amen!
-(Proverbs 27:7) After not eating anything for several days my stomach revolted with an incredible burning sensation!
+Then, I made the regrettable mistake of eating a spicy hot pickled sausage upon coming off of water fast because it just looked so good to my eyes, and my body said yes and amen!
+(Proverbs 27:7) After not eating anything for several days, my stomach revolted with an incredible burning sensation!

-Consequently, we live our lives feeling unacceptable and unpleasing to God (i.e., unrighteous) which is another way of saying we feel rejected by God.
+Consequently, we live our lives feeling unacceptable and unpleasing to God (i.e., unrighteous), which is another way of saying we feel rejected by God.
 Realize, rejected people are quick to reject other people and easily feel rejected by others (1 John 3:18-20).
-Furthermore, rejected people look for something to comfort this feeling of rejection and Satan offers sin.
-While this may provide false comfort via temporary pleasure (Hebrews 11:25) it does not remove the feelings of rejection and make us whole.
-It is God alone that can bring us true comfort that removes the feelings of rejection and makes us whole!
+Furthermore, rejected people look for something to comfort this feeling of rejection, and Satan offers sin.
+While this may provide false comfort via temporary pleasure (Hebrews 11:25), it does not remove the feelings of rejection and make us whole.
+God alone brings true comfort that removes the feelings of rejection (1) and makes us whole!
 (2 Corinthians 1:3,4).

 Links to this Series:

 - The Beautiful Attitudes – Part I: Blessed are the Poor in Spirit